python-hyper/priority/README.rst

 method to place it back into the sequence.
 Both the ``block`` and ``unblock`` methods are idempotent and safe to call repeatedly.

+Additionally, the priority of a stream may change.
+When it does, the ``reprioritize`` method can be used to update the tree in the wake of that change. ``reprioritize`` has the same signature as ``insert_stream``, but applies only to streams already in the tree.

 Removing Streams
 ~~~~~~~~~~~~~~~~